2 Bedroom Home in Council Bluffs - $487,920

-Model Home not for Sale A villa is similar to a stand alone townhome.
+Robin Philips, M: 402-290-3050, robinsellit@msn.com, www.heartlandrealtor.com - MODEL HOME NOT FOR SALE.
+A villa is similar to a stand alone townhome.
 You can enjoy your privacy and not worry about snow or lawn care.
 This is the Pine Crest Bergamo model.
-Pine Crest offers a wide variety of villa floor plans.
+Pine Crest offers a wide variety of villa floor plans with options you can choose to make it your own!
 Models open 12-4 Thurs-Sun.

 2 Bedroom Home in Council Bluffs - $487,920